devadathanmb/price-watcher/README.md

 pip install -r requirements.txt
 ```

-4. Then generate an API token in telegram using BotFather.
+4. Then generate an API token in telegram using ```BotFather``` telegram bot.
 See [here](https://pianalytix.com/telegram-bot-api-how-to-generate-auth-token/) for detailed steps.

 5. Create a ```.env``` file in the project directory and store the generated API token into it.
 *(It should be of the format ```API_TOKEN=Your API token goes here```)*